TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- somehow cache the nick or remove the entry?
 	- this is cool actually but if someone connects right away it will show his nickname as the victim

-- should rebuy previous also buy magazines bought?
-	- perhaps

 - Watch out if fpset does not cause performance problems

 - Do something so that we don't lose work in playtesting mode